How Well Does Artificial Intelligence Create RAW from JPEG?

 I can’t explain it but it seems to work, at least on the images I’ve tried so far.
 Somehow the artificial intelligence looks at what’s there and expands upon it.
 I’ve only tried a handful of images thus far but the resulting DNG image from a given JPEG has more acutance (sharpness) and more detail in the highlights and shadows.
 Also color transitions are smoother, especially with big adjustments to color such as luminance or saturation.
-I did this review with a pre-release beta version but I’m still fairly impressed.
-You can’t beat an orignial raw capture but this gives you some a number of benefits of RAW when starting with only a JPEG.
+I did this review with a pre-release version but I’m still fairly impressed.
+You can’t beat an orignial raw capture but this gives you some of the benefits of RAW when starting with only a JPEG.

 A Challenging Image

 I wanted to give this software a challenge so I started with image you see above.
 I made sure I used an image that is properly focused and sharp but the lighting is, well, awful.
 I was shooting straight into the sun with no exposure compensation so my main subject is in deep shadow with the white upholstery a deep gray.
 After creating the RAW/DNG from the JPEG I gave both versions an equivalent exposure adjustment so that measured skin tone values on her face match between the JPEG and RAW images.
 I made no other adjustment besides lightening exposure.